When Agents are Powerful: Black Hole Search with Verification in Time-Varying Graphs: Impossibility results

+Note that the above argument holds only if there are at least three cliques (i.e., \( p \geq 3 \)).
+And we may need one node between nodes $v_p$ and $v_{BH}$ (or $v_1$ and $v_{BH}$).
+Therefore, $n\geq 9$.

 The argument for Case 2 is analogous to Case 1.
-Hence, under this adversary strategy, no agent can reach a neighbour of \( v_{BH} \) and identify the port leading to it.
-The argument holds regardless of the agents' memory, the nodes' storage, or the use of full visibility or global communication.
+Hence, under this adversary strategy, no agent can reach a neighbour of \( v_{BH} \) at some round $t$, and identify the port leading to it at round $t$.
+The argument holds regardless of the agents' memory, the nodes' storage, or the availability of 1-hop visibility or global communication.
 This completes the proof. \end{proof}